Blakesands/dronedrone/README.md

 # dronedrone
-An Arduino (nano) based musical drone box using 2 AD9833 Waveform Generators, some warm diode fuzz and an LM880 Audio amplifier with 2 250mW speakers and a minijack out.
+An Arduino based musical drone Shruti box using AD9833 Waveform Generators, some warm diode fuzz and an LM880 Audio amplifier with 2 speakers and a minijack out.
 It has 3 pots and 4 buttons and uses the AD9833 library by Bill Williams.
+My first bit of coding and the code is pretty simple.
+I've commented everything so should be good for other learners.
+There are loads of values to mess with to get different sounds out of the box.